mazemasterjs/mazemaster-shared-library/README.md

 ## Change Notes

+### v1.6.3

+- Trophy.ts now validates data when instantiated from JSON
+- Factored duplicated functions (addTrophy and getTrophyCount) from Bot and Team into Helpers
+- Added test cases for trophies

 ### v1.6.1

 - Service() serviceFile parameter is now optional, if undefined, an empty service will be returned